 Penang Itinerary 1 Day

-For visitors limited to one day in Penang sightseeing, we created an ambitious Penang itinerary that focuses on the absolute best things to do in George Town, Penang and the surrounding region.
+For those limited to one day of Penang sightseeing, we created an ambitious itinerary.
+It focuses on the absolute best things to do in George Town, Penang and the surrounding region.

-Begin your one day trip to Penang with one of the best activities in George Town: exploring the city on foot.
-Use our Self-Guided Walking Tour to discover the city sights.
+Begin your one day trip to Penang with one of the best activities in George Town: exploring on foot.
+Use our Self-Guided Walking Tour to discover the prime city sights.

-Because we think even a Penang 1-day trip itinerary should include sights outside of the city center, spend the afternoon at one of the must-visit places in Penang beyond the George Town.
-Select one place to see – like Penang Hill (buy your skip-the-line ticket in advance!) or one of the temples.
+Spend the afternoon at one of the must-visit places in Penang beyond George Town.
+Select one place to see – like Penang Hill or one of the temples.

-Day 1 – Take a quick self-guided tour of the best places in George Town, Penang.
+Day 1 – Take a quick self-guided tour of the best places in Georgetown.
 In the afternoon go to Penang Hill or Kek Lok Si Temple.
 If your hotel has a pool, cool off with a swim before indulging in tasty Penang Food for dinner.

-Day 2 – Take a day trip outside of the city center to the best nearby attractions.
-First, visit Wat Chaiyamangalaram and Dhammikarama Burmese Temple and then continue north to Batu Ferringhi for an afternoon of sea and sun at the popular Penang beach.
+Day 2 – Go on a day trip to nearby attractions.
+First, visit Wat Chaiyamangalaram and Dhammikarama Burmese Temple.
+Then, continue north to Batu Ferringhi for an afternoon of sea and sun.
 Stay for the Night Market.

 Penang Itinerary 3 Days

-Day 1: Tour George Town, Penang (as outlined in our Self-Guided Walking Tour) at a more leisurely pace, including time to relax in cafes and visit museums – and maybe even swim in your hotel pool in the afternoon.
-At night, join one of the Penang Food Tours or set off to explore the food scene on our own.
+Day 1: Tour George Town, Penang (as outlined in our Self-Guided Walk) at a more leisurely pace, including time to relax in cafes and visit museums.
+At night, join a Penang Food Tour or set off to explore the scene on your own.

 Day 2: Spend the day at the beach in Batu Ferringhi – but first stop and see the temples on the north side of George Town.
-Stay in Batu Ferringhi for the Night Market – and when you get back to George Town, hang out at one of the bars.
+Stay in Batu Ferringhi for the Night Market.

-Day 3: On the last day of your 3 days in Penang, spend another day outside of George Town – this time going to Penang Hill, Kek Lok Si Temple, the Botanical Gardens and Arulmigu Balathandayuthapani Temple (time your visit to the temple for sunset, if possible).
+Day 3: Go to Penang Hill, Kek Lok Si Temple, the Botanical Gardens and Arulmigu Balathandayuthapani Temple (time your visit to the temple for sunset, if possible).

-Alternatively, you could create a 3 Days Penang Itinerary by following the above Penang 2 Day Itinerary and then on the third day, take a trip to Penang National Park.
+Alternatively, you could create a 3 Days Penang Itinerary by following the above 2 day plan and then take a trip to Penang National Park.

 Penang Itinerary 4 Days

-With 4 days in Penang, you have ample time to create an itinerary that showcases the best of Penang (and have plenty of time to devour more incredible Penang food!).
-Our Penang 4-Day Itinerary looks like this:
+With 4 days in Penang, you have ample time to create an itinerary that showcases the best of the island.
+Plus, you have plenty of time to devour more incredible food!

 Days 1, 2 and 3: Follow the above Penang 3-Day Itinerary.